AdobeDocs/experience-manager-64.sv-SE/help/assets/performance-tuning-guidelines.md

 * Optimera Lucene-indexkonfigurationen.
 * Optimera index med de senaste servicepaketen och snabbkorrigeringarna.
 Kontakta Adobe Support för eventuella ytterligare indexoptimeringar.
 * Används `guessTotal` för att optimera frågeprestanda.
-* Om du konfigurerar AEM för att identifiera filtyper från filernas innehåll (genom att konfigurera [!UICONTROL Day CQ DAM Mime Type Service] i [!UICONTROL AEM Web Console]) överför du många filer samtidigt under icke-toppade tider eftersom åtgärden är resurskrävande.
+* If you configure AEM to detect file types from the content of the files (by configuring [!UICONTROL Day CQ DAM Mime Type Service] in the [!UICONTROL AEM Web Console]), upload many files in bulk during non-peak hours as the operation is resource-intensive.